 There are toilets on each floor of the building.
-On the ground floor, the toilet is located in the cafeteria.
-When the cafeteria is closed, faculty is asked to use the toilet on the first floor.
+On the ground floor, the toilet is located in the café.
+When the café is closed, faculty is asked to use the toilet on the first floor.

-Since for a physically challenged person, this might present an additional difficulty, physically challenged faculty and staff may ask a receptionist to open a back-up toilet at the reception which cannot be open freely.
+Since for a physically challenged person, this might present an additional difficulty, physically challenged faculty and staff may ask a receptionist to open a back-up toilet at the reception which is normally locked.
 Please do not to ask receptionists to open the toilet in other than extraordinary cases; it would distract them from the work they are required to focus on primarily.